Overall equipment effectiveness: Total Productive Maintenance

-OEE and Focussed Improvement
+OEE and Focused Improvement

-Combining OEE with Focused improvement converts OEE from a lagging to a leading indicator.
+Combining OEE with Focused improvement converts OEE from a lagging to a leading indicator that can be used to guide performance management priorities.

-The first Focused improvement stage of OEE improvement is to achieve a stable OEE.
-One which varies at around 5% from the mean for a representative production sample.
-The asset is stable and not impacted by variability in equipment wear rates and working methods.
+The first Focused improvement stage of OEE improvement is to achieve a stable OEE, i.e. one which varies at around 5% from the mean for a representative production sample.
+This indicates that the asset performance is stable and not affected by variability in equipment wear rates and working methods.

-The second stage of OEE improvement (optimisation) can be carried out to remove chronic losses.
-Combining OEE and TPM Focused improvement tactics creates a leading indicator that can be used to guide performance management priorities.
+The second stage of OEE improvement (optimisation) is meant to remove chronic losses.

-As the TPM process delivers these gains through small cross functional improvement teams, the process of OEE improvement raises front line team engagement/problem ownership, collaboration and skill levels.
+As the TPM process delivers these gains through small cross functional improvement teams, the process of OEE improvement should also raise front line team engagement, problem ownership, collaboration and skill levels.

-It is this combination of OEE as a KPI, TPM Focused improvement tactics and front line team engagement that locks in the gains and delivers the TPM goal of year on year improvement in OEE.

-Zero Failure Management offers a profound structure to achieve this.
+This combination of OEE as a KPI, TPM Focused improvement tactics and front line team engagement is intended to make the gains sustainable and deliver the TPM goal of year on year improvement in OEE.
+Zero Failure Management helps significantly to achieve this.

 OEE and Lean Manufacturing

 OEE measurement is also commonly used as a key performance indicator (KPI) in conjunction with lean manufacturing efforts.
-To achieve te main goal of Lean, creating flow, individual pieces of equipment need to be fully reliable and in tune.
+To achieve the main goal of Lean, creating flow, individual pieces of equipment need to be fully reliable and in tune.